CS4240-Group6/assignment03-vrshooter/README.md

 The fruit that is grabbed can be thrown by pressing <kbd>A</kbd>(joystick button 0) on <kbd>RIGHT CONTROLLER</kbd>.
 Throwing will be done only when a fruit is successfully grabbed.
 When the fruit hits a scarecrow, a sound effect will be played on impact and the fruit will disappear.
+Throwable objects include: The eggplants placed on the ground all over the world.

 > ### Throwing Script
 > GunController.cs